PhotoStructure for Node

 Notes:

-Consider creating a role user to run PhotoStructure, as you should do for any service.
+Create a dedicated role user to run PhotoStructure, as you would for any service.

 sudo adduser --disabled-password photostructure